 - Personal injury compensation claim form

-You must sign the paper claim form and attach any relevant documents to it before returning it to the Claims Unit.
+You must sign the paper claim form and attach any relevant documents to it before returning it.
 All forms should be returned to the main office in Belfast.

 Providing clear dated photographs (including close-up shots of the defect, that is the problem on the road/street that caused the damage/injury) and the defect at a distance and in the context of the surrounding area) and/ or photographs of the damaged property may speed up the processing of your claim.

 Compensation is not automatically guaranteed.
-The Department for Infrastructure must thoroughly investigate every claim to establish whether or not it has a defence to the allegations made.
+The Department for Infrastructure must thoroughly investigate every claim to see if it has a defence to the allegations made.

 When its investigations are complete, you will be told of its decision in writing.

 If the decision is taken to pay compensation, the amount offered will be the amount estimated to return your property or vehicle to the condition it was in immediately before the damage.

 There is no legal entitlement to provide 'new for old', therefore the amount of compensation paid may be less than the amount claimed.